localization-3g/lpms-db-backup-system/README.md

 https://github.com/localization-3g/lpms-db/tree/master/backup

 ### Operation
-All backup and Github process are executed by Task scheduler daily.
+All backup and Github process are executed by Task scheduler daily in the server.
-Manual operation is not requred.
+Manual operation is not requred basically.